Consumer Medicine Information

 Things you must not do

-Do not drive or operate machinery until you know how Paxam affects you.
+Be careful driving or operating machinery until you know how PAXAM affects you.

 Do not take Paxam for a longer time than your doctor has prescribed.